Edited by: Deborah Orlievsky, Writer/Editor

 Considering Canada's ageing population and upwards diabetes trend, these costs are only expected to rise more.

 The cost of diabetes management is different for every patient.
-It depends on the kind of general health coverage they have and the kind of diabetes they have.
+It depends on the diabetes type, and on the kind of general health coverage they may or may not have.

-People with some coverage will pay less.
-Those with type two diabetes who have some coverage pay between $2,529 and $2,868.
-Those with type one diabetes who have some coverage pay between $531 and $5,264.
+People with some coverage will pay less to cover their expenses.
+Those with type 2 diabetes who have some coverage pay between $2,529 and $2,868 per year.
+Those with type one diabetes who have some coverage pay between $531 and $5,264 per year.

-Those with any health coverage pay even more.
+Those without any health coverage pay even more.
 In fact, these diabetic patients could spend as much as $15,000 every single year.

 We should note that these costs do not include the following: